 Pyeongchang Olympics: Closing Ceremony Ends Biggest Winter Games Ever

 The Winter Olympics closes the door on the Pyeongchang 2018 Games, with a big party and a last farewell from the 2,920 athletes who competed on ice and snow in South Korea.
-The number of athletes set a new record; so did the number of nations — 92 – they represented in South Korea.
+The number of athletes set a new record; so did the number of nations — 92 – represented.

-Pyeongchang organizers promise that the Olympic Stadium, which seats 35,000, will be "filled with the roar of compliments and the applause of friendship."
+Pyeongchang organizers promised that the Olympic Stadium, which seats 35,000, will be "filled with the roar of compliments and the applause of friendship."

 The two-hour ceremony started at 8 p.m. on Sunday night in South Korea – 6 a.m.
 ET Sunday in the U.S. It began with a segment called "Countdown: Dream for Tomorrow," featuring performers paying tribute to the athletes.